Rajpratik71/linux-manPages/namei.md

            - = regular file
            ? = an error of some kind

-       namei  prints  an  informative message when the maximum number of sym‐ bolic links this system can have has been exceeded.
+       namei prints an informative message when the maximum number of symbolic links this system can have has been exceeded.

 OPTIONS
        -l, --long
               Use the long listing format (same as -m -o -v).

        -m, --modes
               Show the mode bits of each file type in the style of ls(1), for example 'rwxr-xr-x'.

        -n, --nosymlinks
               Don't follow symlinks.